chadwhitacre/openpath/_posts/2024-01-02-introducing-open-path.md

 ---
 title: Introduction &amp; Roundup
-description: Announcement about the Open Path website
+excerpt: Announcement about the Open Path website
 published: 2024-01-02
 ---

-Greetings and welcome to my new website, [Open Path](/).
-The purpose of this site is to contribute to and host important conversations about topics that matter to the Open Source community, the wider tech industry, and society at large.
+Greetings!
+Welcome to [Open Path](/).
+The purpose of this new site is to contribute to important conversations about topics that matter to the Open Source community, the wider tech industry, and society at large.

 ## A Little About Me